-If you’re after a slow cooker tomato chutney that tastes as good as it looks then this is the recipe for you.
+If you’re after a slow cooker tomato chutney that tastes as good as it looks, then this is the recipe for you.

 This chutney has some incredibly rich flavors.
 There is a sweetness that comes from the brown sugar and apples.
 You get a tartness from the tomatoes and the two types of vinegar.
 Finally, a bit of spice that comes from the curry powder, cayenne pepper, and the peppercorns.
 Combined, it’s an amazing tomato relish.

-I love having this tomato chutney with good beef sausages and some delicious mashed potato on the side.
-It’s also great with a whole range of other foods such as roast beef, cheeses, deli meats, pizzas and so much more.
+I love having this tomato chutney with some good beef sausages and delicious mashed potato on the side.
+It’s also great with a whole range of other foods such as roast beef, cheeses, deli meats, pizzas, and so much more.